 What is a dual occupancy home?
 Is dual occupancy the same as a duplex?

 What is a dual occupancy home?
 Is dual occupancy the same as a duplex?
 What is the difference between and granny flat and dual occupancy?
 How to I get dual occupancy on my land?
-These are just some of the common questions we get asked daily by our clients, so we have put together a simple summary of the key differences.
+Read on for a simple summary of the key differences between these builds.

 Image credit: Courtesy of Koru Builders